BIKEPACKING KYRGYZSTAN

 Food/Water

-• From Kochkor Valley to Jumgal Valley via Lake Son-Kul: This section requires extra food supplies, as there are no stores inbetween.
-The last opportunity to stock up is in Kyzyl-Döbö, which has a couple of good stores.
-The next store is in Kuiruchuk Village, after descending from Chilbel Pass and leaving the Son-Kul.
+From Kochkor Valley to Jumgal Valley via Lake Son-Kul: This remote section demands careful preparation, as there are no shops between Kyzyl-Döbö and Kuiruchuk Village.
+Be sure to stock up in Kyzyl-Döbö, which has a couple of reliable stores.
+The next opportunity to resupply comes only after descending from Chilbel Pass and leaving the Son-Kul region behind.

-• Jalal-Abad Foothills: Stores in the foothill villages south of the range are limited, so plan accordingly.
+Jalal-Abad Foothills: Shops are limited in the foothill villages south of the mountain range, so plan ahead.
+Be sure to stock up thoroughly in Kyzyl-Ukur Village.

-• After Osh, the route out of the village of Mangyt to Sarykandy—about 25 km—runs through hilly, arid terrain that feels more like a desert.
-Don’t forget to stock up on water in Mangyt.
+After Osh: The route from Mangyt to Sarykandy (about 25 km) runs through hilly, arid terrain resembling a desert.
+Be sure to stock up on water in Mangyt.

-• In the gorge of Isfairamsy River the river itself was my main source of drinking water.
-Filter water from the river.
+Isfairamsy River Gorge: The river itself was my primary source of drinking water—make sure to filter water from the river.

-• There are two shops in the village of Kyzyl-Eshme with the limited resupply.
-You may want to continue to Doroot-Korgon for resupply and logging.
-I had enough food with me to camp at the main road next to the village of Kuzul-Eshme and make a last push toward Lenin Peak Base Camp and Lake Tulpar.
+Kyzyl-Eshme: There are two shops with limited resupply options in Kyzyl-Eshme, so it may be worth continuing to Doroot-Korgon for better options.
+I had enough food to camp near Kuzul-Eshme on the main road and make a final push toward Lenin Peak Base Camp and Lake Tulpar.

 Springs location along the route: